GrEFeRFeeD/intellistart-java-2022-oneweek/README.md

 #### Edge cases

-You can face next exceptions while using JWT within yout request:
+You can face next exceptions while using JWT within your request:
 - 401 - not_authenticated_exception
 - 401 - bad_token_exception
 - 401 - expired_token_exception